saguilar2/secoms319/README.md

-# Coms319_Assinment1
+# Coms319_Assignment1
-this is for Assinment 1
+this is for Assignment 1